Master of Applied Science in Population Health Management

 In the video linked above, Mark J. Bittle, DrPH, MBA, FACHE, Program Director of the Certificate in Population Health Management and Master of Applied Science in Population Health Management, gives a brief description of the programs.

 Virtual Open House

-Join us on Thursday March 5th for a live Virtual Open House.
-We’ll be discussing our online Master of Applied Science (MAS) and Graduate Certificate in Population Health Management.
+A live Virtual Open House was recently held in March 2021 for our online Certificate and Master of Applied Science (MAS) programs in Population Health Management.

 Get In Touch